Become a member

 We will cover all steps of the process, including:

-This course is oriented toward those writing for readers from middle grade through to adult fiction and non-fiction.
+This course is oriented toward those writing for readers from junior fiction through to adult fiction and non-fiction.
 It is not suitable for writers of children’s picture books.
+For picture book authors, we recommend our Pitch Perfect: Picture Books course.

 At the conclusion of each session a detailed handout will be provided to all registered participants.